SmithersA/uswds/README.md

   </html>
   ```

-We offer both files, the CSS and the JavaScript, in two versions — a minified version, and an un-minified one.
+Both files, the CSS and the JavaScript, in two versions — a minified version, and an un-minified one.
 (In the examples above, we are using the minified files.)
-Use the minified files in a production environment or to reduce the file size of your downloaded assets.
-And the un-minified files are better if you are in a development environment or would like to debug the CSS or JavaScript assets in the browser.
+Use the minified files in a production environment or to reduce the file size of downloaded assets.
+And the un-minified files are better for a development environment or would like to debug the CSS or JavaScript assets in the browser.

-And that’s it — you should now be able to copy our code samples into your `index.html` and start using the Design System.
+And that’s it — now copy code samples into your `index.html` and start using the Design System.

 ### Install using npm